Patty Kuderer

-Patricia Eileen Kuderer (born 1958) is an American politician and attorney serving as a member of the Washington State Senate for the 48th district.
+Patricia Eileen Kuderer (born 1958) is an American politician and attorney who is serving as the 9th Insurance Commissioner of Washington since 2025.
+She previously served as a member of the Washington State Senate for the 48th district from 2017 to 2025.
 She was appointed to the State Senate after Cyrus Habib was elected lieutenant governor.
+In 2024, Kuderer was elected as Insurance Commissioner of Washington, succeeding Mike Kreidler.

 Early life and education

 Kuderer was born in Minneapolis.
 She earned a Bachelor of Arts in history from the University of Minnesota and a Juris Doctor from the William Mitchell College of Law (now the Mitchell Hamline School of Law).

-Career
+Political career

 The King County Council appointed Kuderer to the Washington House of Representatives in 2015, following the resignation of Ross Hunter.
+Following the election of Cyrus Habib to be lieutenant governor of Washington in 2016, county and state Democrats chose Kuderer to succeed Habib in the Washington State Senate in January 2017.